coatyio/coaty-js/docs/README.md

 ## Upgrade gem dependencies

-To a upgrade a gem dependency to a newer version (e.g. because of a security alert), add new gem version to `Gemfile` (e.g. `gem "nokogiri", ">= 1.10.8"`) and run `bundle update` on the dependency (e.g. `bundle update nokogiri`).
+To upgrade a gem dependency to a newer version (e.g. because of a security alert), add new gem version to `Gemfile` (e.g. `gem "nokogiri", ">= 1.10.8"`) and run `bundle update` on the dependency (e.g. `bundle update nokogiri`).